frostpine3004/anki-generator/DESIGN.md

 **Non-determinism.** The same prompt gives different output each run.
 A rule that works on three cards may fail on the fourth.
 Judging a change needs a metric set in advance and enough repetitions to separate effect from variance.
-Most of my comparisons were single runs, which is not enough.

 **Source quality dominates.** The same code produced usable cards from a Wikipedia article and unusable ones from a literature review.
 When output is